mparker1998/mparker1998-web-project/README.md

 ### Project 3 adding CSS to HTML
 **Theme** The theme of my webpage is my lego collection.
 **What  I learned** How to use css to customize how the website looks.
 **Challenges** I had a typo in one of the colors I picked that threw things off after that I had to fix .
-And I had to change from using 100% width to fit to content because I liked how that looked better
+And I had to change from not using width to width:100% to  width: fit to content because I liked how that looked better